ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.3.0
+### Release 1.3.1

- - Added an option to control the time format output when in :compat mode.
+ - Fixed time zone issue with :xmlschema date format.

+ - extconf.rb fixed to not pause on some OSs when checking CentOS special case.

 ## <a name="description">Description</a>